of The Club Continental Estate

-In the 1880’s B.J.
-Johnson, founder of the Palmolive Soap Company, looking for a place to escape the harsh Wisconsin climate, brought his family to the little town of Orange Park to winter.
+Club Continental history begins in the 1880’s when B.J.
+Johnson, founder of the Palmolive Soap Company, was looking for a place to escape the harsh Wisconsin climate.
+He brought his family to the little town of Orange Park to winter.

 His daughter, Karrie, came to love her new home, and in 1906 she and her husband bought a circa 1870 waterfront estate in Orange Park.
 They named their property Winterbourne, or “Winter Waterway” in her husband’s native Scottish tongue.
 The house still stands and serves as a beautiful venue for weddings, receptions, business meetings and other gatherings.